 Initials of Victor David Brenner the designer of the Lincoln Cent.
 Used to describe the 1909 cents where Brenner’s initials appear at the bottom of the reverse before they were removed.
 Brenner’s initial were added back to the 1918 cent at the truncation of the bust under Lincoln’s shoulder.

-A green or bluish-green substance stuck to a coin as a result from the metal reacting to a non-archival element like polyvinyl chloride.
+A green or bluish-green substance stuck to a coin as a result of the metal reacting to a non-archival element like polyvinyl chloride.
 Coins with verdigris are usually considered damaged.

 Synonym for Wartime nickel.